 The arsenic content in rice can vary depending on where in the world it grows.
 Whether it grows organically or conventionally, however, has no meaningful relevance to its arsenic content.
-Testing also shows that gluten-free grains, like quinoa, amaranth, bulgur, farro, polenta, and millet, typically contain little if any arsenic.
+Testing also shows that grains like quinoa, amaranth, bulgur, farro, polenta, and millet typically contain little if any arsenic.

 And here’s some other good news: Cooking methods can help reduce the arsenic content of rice.
 Rinse rice before cooking, and then cook it using a water to rice ratio of 6:1, draining off excess water when done.

 Researchers also found that cooking rice in a coffee pot can reduce its arsenic content by up to 85%.
 You can make a risotto that will really wake you up in the morning!
 (For more about arsenic in rice, check out our article here.)